Michael Ipgrave: Episcopal ministry

 On 3 February 2012, Ipgrave was announced as the next Bishop of Woolwich, an area bishop in the Diocese of Southwark.
 On 21 March 2012, he was consecrated a bishop, by Rowan Williams, Archbishop of Canterbury, during a service in Southwark Cathedral.
 He also served as Warden of Readers for the diocese.
 In May 2013, he read bidding prayers at a Mass for Lee Rigby who was murdered by Islamists in the 2013 Woolwich attack.

 Since February 2015 Ipgrave has been chair of the Council of Christians and Jews (CCJ).
 On 2 March 2016, it was announced that he was to become the next diocesan Bishop of Lichfield.
 His canonical election to that See was confirmed on 10 June 2016; his installation at Lichfield Cathedral took place on 24 September 2016.

 He became a member of the House of Lords (as a Lord Spiritual) on 25 October 2022; he was introduced on 20 February 2023.
 On 25 April 2023, he made his maiden speech in the Lords during a debate on parliamentary democracy in the United Kingdom; he did not speak again until September 2024, but since that time has spoken regularly on topics such as welfare fraud and integration of immigrants.

+In March 2026, it was announced that he would retire as Bishop of Lichfield in September 2026.